tailangtre/labwk13/README.md

 ## 2. When is the lock file present?

-The lock file (.terraform.tfstate.lock.info) is present only while Terraform is performing a write operation such as:
+The lock file (statefile.tfstate.tflock) is present only while Terraform is performing a write operation such as:

 terraform apply